Tearsheet

 AI Analysis | Feedback

-• CB-010: An allogeneic anti-CD19 CAR-T cell therapy candidate currently in clinical trials for relapsed or refractory B-cell non-Hodgkin lymphoma.
+• CB-010: An allogeneic anti-CD19 CAR-T cell therapy in Phase 1 clinical trial for relapsed or refractory B cell non-Hodgkin lymphoma.

-• CB-011: An allogeneic anti-BCMA CAR-T cell therapy candidate for relapsed or refractory multiple myeloma, currently in preclinical development.
+• CB-011: An allogeneic anti-BCMA CAR-T cell therapy developed for the treatment of relapsed or refractory multiple myeloma.

-• CB-012: An allogeneic anti-CLL-1 CAR-T cell therapy candidate for relapsed or refractory acute myeloid leukemia, currently in preclinical development.
+• CB-012: An allogeneic anti-CD371 CAR-T cell therapy for the treatment of relapsed or refractory acute myeloid leukemia.

 AI Analysis | Feedback